Keep those scraps coming!

 You can help lower landfill waste and our need to purchase soil by donating your kitchen scraps (no meat or dairy), leaves, and other biodegradables to our compost bins.
 It's easy!
 Simply drop them off at the farm site.
 In a few weeks, it will be soil just bursting with nutrition to feed our crops!
 We also take leaves, junk mail (without plastic windows or staples and ripped into smaller pieces), and non-glossy newspaper.

-To make this pilot program work well and keep the compost pest and odor free, we need your help.
+To make this program work well and keep the compost pest and odor free, we need your help.
 Please do NOT leave bags or bins of food scraps outside the Farm gate when we are closed!
 This will smell and attract rodents and we will have to cancel this program.

 While meat and dairy are compostable, they require a hotter compost system than vegetable matter and are more likely to cause a smelly compost if that high heat is not reached.
 While we may allow these items in the future, for now please do not bring meat or dairy to the Common Good's compost bins.

 Compostable bags and silverware?